Posted: 01/27/2014 | January 27th, 2014

-One of things that keeps people from traveling is money.
+One of the things that keeps people from traveling is money.
 They either don’t have enough, don’t think they can save enough, or fret about coming home with not enough.
 It’s easy to think “I can’t travel, I don’t have money,” but there are a lot of ways to travel without leaving with a small fortune.
 I worked overseas to fund my travels and keep myself on the road.
 Last month, we met Arielle who worked on yachts to travel the world; this month we meet Jessica and her boyfriend Brent (no relation to the Jessica in this post) and learn about how they work odd jobs overseas to pay for their travels.

 Nomadic Matt: Tell everyone about yourself!